 • Erosion of emotional safety.
 Your partner stops bringing things up because they've learned it leads to conflict or stonewalling.
 The relationship loses its ability to be honest.

 • Betrayal if discovered.
-If your partner finds out about the porn use (especially after you’ve denied it or hidden it), the betrayal isn’t just about the porn.
-It’s about the lying.
+If your partner finds out about the porn use, especially after denial or concealment, the lying can become part of the injury.
 Trust that took years to build can fracture in minutes.

-Some people think, “What they don’t know won’t hurt them.”
-But the secrecy itself changes how you show up in the relationship.
-You don’t need to get caught for the damage to accumulate.
+Some people assume secrecy protects the relationship.
+In practice, secrecy changes how you show up.
+You do not need to get caught for the damage to accumulate.

 Intimacy rewired

-Porn doesn’t just consume your time.
-It rewires what arousal looks and feels like for you.
+Porn also changes what arousal looks and feels like for you.
 When you spend significant time training your brain to respond to screens, your sexual response to a real person can change in ways that directly affect your relationship.

 Decreased desire for your partner

-This isn’t about how attractive your partner is.
-It’s about what your brain has learned to respond to.
+What your brain has learned to respond to is the issue here.
 After heavy porn use, real-world sexual encounters can feel understimulating.
-The novelty, intensity, and visual variety of porn set an unrealistic baseline that no human partner can match.
+The novelty, intensity, and visual variety of porn set an unrealistic baseline that no human partner can match, and over time this visual conditioning can lead to objectifying the people around you.

 You might find yourself turning down sex, making excuses, or going through the motions without real desire.
 Your partner feels this.
 They may internalize it as rejection (Am I not attractive enough?
 Am I not exciting enough?), when the problem has nothing to do with them.